dpc/rust-bitcoin-indexer/NOTES.md

 # Some notes and observations

-Quering blocks in raw hex and parsing from that seems fast and easy.
+Querying blocks in raw hex and parsing from that seems fast and easy.
 Node (storage access) seems like a bottleneck.
 A pool of nodes could be used to spread the load, as long as reorg detection is solid.
 But in practice, it's going to be the indexer DB that is a bottleneck anyway.